-The first mile of the 22k travels along a slightly downhill dirt road before turning sharply onto a more 'traditional' hiking trail.
-From there it starts a slow accent towards Soapstone Mountain.
-After crossing the first road, the trail makes another sharp right where participants are challenged with the first difficult climb - a very steep 1/2 mile trail named "Killer Hill".
+The first 2.5 miles of the 24k and the 6k are the same.
+The course travels along a slightly downhill dirt road before veering right onto an ATV trail.
+Passing a pond onto a single track trail, turns left onto a dirt road and right back into single track.
+Soon coming out onto dirt road where you take a right to cross the paved road (Gulf Rd).
+After traversing the parking lot, the trail makes another sharp right where participants are challenged with the first difficult climb - a very steep 1/2 mile trail named "Killer Hill".
 Once at the top of the hill, runners travel by the Soapstone Mountain observation tower and then run down a steep descent.
 Following the downhill, the trail becomes a series of switchbacks and rollers through the woods - though it's challenging, the rollers aren't steep enough to dramatically alter one's overall pace.
 There are brook crossings and a muddy stream descent.
 There are lots of rocks and roots to twist ankles on.
 Watch your footing!
+There are also many crisscrossing trails, so keep your eyes on the white dots and flagging.
 Towards the latter half of the race, the course has one more significant climb up a single track, followed by a steep descent on a dirt trail continuing on dirt road and finishing on single track to end the race in a grassy field surrounded by family and friends.
 The entire course is marked with painted white dots on rocks and trees.
-In areas where the trail splits or is tricky there will be additional flagging.
+In areas where the trail overlaps, splits or is tricky there will be additional flagging.

 Jerry Stage 6k "SAMPLER" Course

-This race starts on the same dirt road as the 22k but turns right onto single track within a 1/2 mile and then meanders through thick forest before crossing the same dirt road into a sand pit, back onto single track trail, then left onto more dirt road, a right hand turn into the woods and finishing on grassy field.
+This race starts on the same dirt road as the 24k, turns right onto single track within a 1/2 mile and then meanders through thick forest before turning left on the same dirt road at the 24K and right back onto single track trail, then left onto more dirt road, a right hand turn into the woods and finishing on grassy field.
 The course is well marked wirh flagging and signs.

-The 22k start is at 9am.
-The Jerry Stage 6k starts at 9:10am.
-A free kids race begins at 12 noon.
+The 24k start is at 9am.
+The Jerry Stage 6k starts at 9:15am.
+A FREE kids race begins at 12 noon.